 So, if you are a female and attempting to reduce calorie intake for weight loss, the nutritional quality of every meal becomes even more important to ensure daily nutrient needs are being met with lower total calorie intake.

 A healthy breakfast should focus on a balance of carbohydrates, proteins, and fats.

 While a vegetarian diet pattern generally includes many nutritious foods, lean meats, and other healthy proteins can also be part of a healthy breakfast if these are items you choose to include in your diet.

 Nutrient needs do not change based on the season.
 However, warm foods such as oatmeal can be more comforting when it is colder outside.
 In the summer, colder foods such as overnight oats, yogurt parfaits, fruit, and cottage cheese can be satisfying choices.

 The definition of breakfast varies according to different cultures around the world.

 In the United States, foods identified as breakfast foods are usually convenience items such as breakfast cereals and breakfast sandwiches, which can be consumed on the go to match the busy lifestyles.

-The best breakfast meal is one that you will eat consistently, can be prepared in the time you have available, and will keep you feeling full until lunch or your next meal of the day.
+The best breakfast meal is one that includes a healthy balance of all the macronutrients, can be eaten consistently without getting bored or having digestive issues, is easy to prepare in the limited time you have available, and will keep you feeling full until lunch or your next meal of the day.